geoffb/www-geoffblair-com/index.md

 ---
 Hello!

 My name is Geoff.
 I love [treasure][1].
-I live in the San Francisco bay area with my girlfriend, Melissa, and our three cats.
+I live in the San Francisco bay area with my girlfriend, Melissa, and our cats.

 There's not much here because I spend all my time working on my HTML5 game studio, [Lost Decade Games][2], which I co-founded with [Matt Hackett][7].